asterisk/documentation/docs/Development/Policies-and-Procedures/Code-Contribution.md

----
+!!! note

-**Note:**  You no longer have to create entries in the doc/CHANGES-staging or doc/UPGRADE-staging directories.
+    You no longer have to create entries in the doc/CHANGES-staging or doc/UPGRADE-staging directories.
 The change logs are generated from the commit messages.
 See below.

----
+[//]: # (end-note)

 Commit